A full day of talks exploring how psychology can help you uncover a sense of purpose and meaning in life.

 But how do you build meaning?

 In this series of talks, we’ll explore the science and psychology of meaning.
 We’ll discuss evidence-based ways human beings build meaningful, purposeful and fulfilling lives.
+Many people considering careers in human services can find the course useful as an introduction to the topic.

 - How existential psychology can help you uncover a sense of meaning and purpose in life